This document offers guidance to instructors who are teaching a Hybrid course, i.e., one with both in-classroom students and remote/hybrid students.

 - Foster a sense of community and togetherness

-- Use both synchronous and asynchronous activities during class meetings and between class meetings .
+- Use both synchronous and asynchronous ice breaker activities prior to and at the start of classactivities during class meetings and between class meetings .

-- If you plan to have group project work and assignments, integrate remote learners into groups of in-person students.
+- If you plan to have group project work and assignments, make sure that integrate remote learners are integrated into groups of in-person students.

 - Provide asynchronous opportunities for all students to communicate with each other outside of regular class time - use Course Site forums, Slack for your course, other chat tools